Rapptz/discord.py/docs/guide/topics/webhooks.rst

 create our own HTTP session and pass it through the ``session`` parameter.

-It is worth noting that for asynchronous :class:`Webhook`, the ``session`` parameter takes in a :class:`aiohttp.ClientSession` instance.
-However for synchronous variant, the ``session`` parameter takes the :class:`requests.Session` instance.
+It is worth noting that for asynchronous :class:`Webhook`, the ``session`` parameter takes in a :class:`aiohttp.ClientSession` instance, however the synchronous variant instead takes a :class:`requests.Session` instance.

-:meth:`~Webhook.from_url` is a helper that automatically extracts webhook ID and token from the given URL.
-We also have :meth:`Webhook.partial` method to initialize partial webhooks directly using the ID and token.
+:meth:`~Webhook.from_url` is a helper that automatically extracts webhook ID and token from a given URL.
+Alternatively, the :meth:`Webhook.partial` factory accepts ``token`` and ``id`` keyword-arguments:

 .. code-block:: py